 - Conversion-optimized sales templates

-Thinkific’s growth package is great for growing businesses.
-You can get course templates that allow you to create beautiful courses for your students.
-Both sites have a lot of great course features, but we’re giving this win to the Teachable online course platform for course creation.
-They offers far more customization options for course creators and is easy to use.
+Thinkific’s growth package is great for growing online course business.
+You can get course templates that allow you to create beautiful courses for your students. both the platforms have a lot of great course features, but we’re giving this win to the Teachable online course platform for the creation of courses.
+They offer far more customization options for course creators and all the core features which are easy to use.

 Thinkific vs Teachable: Security

 Thinkific offers secure cloud hosting so your data and course are safe at all times.
 You receive regular backups of your data and course(s) so if anything goes wrong with the platform, your data and course(s) are secure and backed up so you can retrieve them.

 Teachable also offers many course security features that make it a great online course platform.
 For one, they have integration with the most secure online payment providers (PCI level-1 compliant).
-They also has a 2048-bit SSL certificate.
+They also have a 2048-bit SSL certificate.

 Thinkific vs Teachable: Payment Integration

-When thinking about Thinkific vs Teachable, you may want to consider the payment integration.
+When thinking about Thinkific vs Teachable, you may want to consider payment integration.
 Both platforms offer reliable integration with PayPal and Stripe, but there are some other things you may want to consider when choosing an online course learning platform.

 For one, Thinkific comes equipped with Stunning.
 Stunning is a Stripe partner that helps protect your business from failed payments.
-Stunning also helps your business recover funds from any lost or missed payments in case you sell online courses and something weird happens.
+Stunning also helps your business recover funds from any lost or missed payments in case you sell online teaching courses and something weird happens.

 We give this category to Thinkific when comparing Teachable and Thinkific to each other.
 Both platforms Teachable and Thinkific both have safe and secure payment integration for each course, but Thinkific’s is a little more user-friendly.

-Thinkific vs Teachable: Pricing
+Thinkific vs Teachable: Pricing plans

 Thinkific Pricing Plan